hummingbot/hummingbot/documentation/docs/advanced/scripts.md

 that is supported by `statistics` library e.g. mean, median, geometric_mean and many more.

   Usage Example: `median_value = self.locate_central_price_volatility(60, 30, median)` - to calculate median price
-volatility at a minute interval for the last 30 minutes.
+volatility at a minute interval for the last 30 minutes

 * **round_by_step**